Blind238/SwipeTable/src/pages/reports/internship-report.md

 When I applied for information from Lunatech, I also asked at 4 other companies for information and possible positions.
 Some responded with information, some didn't have an open spot anymore, but Lunatech were interested and wanted to meet.

-At Lunatech i was interviewed by Egor Kloos, who would also be my supervisor for the internship.
+At Lunatech I was interviewed by Egor Kloos, who would also be my supervisor for the internship.
 The interview went well and next thing you know we're planning the assignment, getting contracts signed, etc.

 ## 1.1.
 Goals
 These are the goals I started out with: